-During the 2016-2017 season, Julia can be seen performing in Montreal as a Laureate with Jeunes Ambassadeurs Lyriques (Théâtre Lyrichorégra 20) in a series of concerts in November.
-Julia will return to her hometown of Calgary in December to sing Handel's Messiah with Knox Presbyterian Church under the baton of Paul Grindlay.
-In the spring, Julia will appear with Vancouver Opera as the Paralegal and chorus in Dead Man Walking and chorus for Verdi's Otello.
+During the 2016-2017 season, Julia was seen performing in Montreal as a Laureate with Jeunes Ambassadeurs Lyriques (Théâtre Lyrichorégra 20) in a series of concerts in November.
+Julia returned to her hometown of Calgary in December to sing Handel's Messiah with Knox Presbyterian Church under the baton of Paul Grindlay.
+Julia was asked to return for a second-annual Valentine's performance of German operetta at the German-Canadian Benevolent Society of British Columbia with pianist Richard Epp and tenor Eric Schwarzhoff.
+In the spring, Julia appeared with Vancouver Opera as the Paralegal and chorus in Dead Man Walking and chorus for Verdi's Otello.
+Julia also participated in a musical theatre performance masterclass series with Patrick Street Productions' Peter Jorgensen, with the support of a career development grant from the Vancouver Opera Chorus Endowment (VOCE).

 In the 2015-2016 season, Julia performed Laetitia in The Old Maid and the Thief (Fear No Opera, Victoria), Cio-Cio-San's Cousin in Madama Butterfly (Vancouver Opera) and chorus in Evita (Vancouver Opera).
 Julia also appeared with the German-Canadian Benevolent Society of British Columbia in a concert of German operetta excerpts with pianist Richard Epp and tenor Eric Schwarzhoff.
 In the summer of 2016, Julia completed a Professional Musical Theatre Intensive at the American Academy of Dramatic Arts (AADA) in New York with the support of a grant from the Vancouver Opera Chorus Endowment (VOCE).